LFI · Banking · Service Initiation · Multi-Payments · Delegated SCA

 o3-consent-idYesThe consentId for which this call is being made — the lookup key for the stored consent context (see Matching the PII against the consent)

-o3-psu-identifierYesBase64-encoded PSU identifier JSON object — the opaque LFI-issued reference patched onto the consent at authorization
+o3-psu-identifierYesBase64-encoded customer identifier JSON object — the opaque LFI-issued reference patched onto the consent at authorization

 o3-caller-interaction-idNoInteraction ID passed in by the TPP, if present